frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 }
 ```

-The Code 2 adjusts the humidity levels in an array and computes the sum of even numbers after each adjustment.
+This code adjusts the humidity levels in an array and computes the sum of even numbers after each adjustment.
 It begins by initializing the sum of even numbers from the `humidity` array, adding each even element to a running total.
 This sum is stored in the variable `sum`, which is later updated based on adjustments made to the `humidity` array.

 For each adjustment in the `adjustments` list, the code checks if the value at the target sensor index (i.e., `humidity[index]`) is even.
 If it is, that value is subtracted from the running total.
 After updating the sensor's value, the code checks again if the new value is even and adds it to the total if true.
 This ensures that only even numbers are considered in the running total, which is then stored in a results vector after each adjustment.